gtharp/gtharp/README.md

 - 👋 Hi, I’m @gtharp
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning computer science through the Harvard CS50 EdX Course
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on helping you with estate planning, real estate, and oil and gas law in Texas
 - 📫 How to reach me George Tharp.org

 <!---